 (Japanese markets are few and far between even here in Los Angeles).

 "Sili" is Filipino for Chili.
 In Filipino cuisine the chilis used are almost always either Sili Mahaba or Sili Labuyo, but there are complications.
 I harvested the photo specimens from fronds of "chili leaves" purchased from a Philippine market in Los Angeles.
-I have not identified them but they are not Sili mahaba - they had almost no heat at all.
-I'm interpreting them as sili mahaba until someone informs me otherwise.
+I have not identified them but they are not Sili mahaba - they had almost no heat at all and have a distinctive ridge under the cap.